Commitment to Diversity

 To help carry out our commitment to maintain a diverse graduate and professional student body, the University Graduate School at IU Bloomington offers several recruitment fellowships specifically to underrepresented students.

-The Adam W. Herbert Graduate Fellowship
+Adam W. Herbert Graduate Fellowship

 The fellowship will be awarded each year to graduates of historically black colleges and universities.
 Students must also be U.S. citizens or permanent residents, and demonstrate strong academic excellence, high potential for success, and a commitment to graduate study in the sciences.
 It is anticipated that up to five multi-year fellowships for doctoral students and three two-year fellowships for master’s students will be supported each year.

-Graduate Scholars Fellowship
+Presidential Graduate Diversity Fellowship

 Ronald E. McNair Graduate Fellowship